Amitoj411/planetlab/assignment_4/README.txt

 ## How to RUN
 #######################
 Modes:
-    Local nodes:
+    Local nodes: To run nodes locally.
-        python main.py 3 0
+        Syntax: python main.py 3 0
-        The first shell argument is the number of nodes in system The second is the id of the current node number (0-2^(n-1)). planetLab nodes:
+        The first shell argument is the number of nodes in system The second is the id of the current node number [0 - 2^(n-1)]

+    PlanetLab nodes: To run nodes on planetLab.
+It differs from the Local mode by the way the node ids are obtained
-        python main.py 3
+        Syntax: python main.py 3
         The first shell argument is the number of nodes in system

-    testing:
+    Testing: To run nodes so they would reply to sender's port number instead of our reserved port for reply listening (44444)
-        python main.py 3 0 testing
+        Syntax: python main.py 3 0 testing
-        The first shell argument is the number of nodes in system The second is the id of the current node number (0-2^(n-1)).
+        The first shell argument is the number of nodes in system The second is the id of the current node number [0-2^(n-1)]

 #######################
 ## Design
 #######################
     Summary:
         The code runs consistent hashing to load balance the keys across the network.
+        No membership protocol is implemented; each time operation (PUT, GET, ..etc) need to be executed a PING command is sent to the node before the operation.
+If it failed, the command will be sent to first successor (target node -1; counter clockwise) up to 3 (Arbitrary selected).

     Failure:
         The Keys on the failed node are lost.
-However, any new keys that are supposed to assign to it will be redirected to successors
+However, any new keys that are supposed to be assigned to it will be redirected to successors (Up to 3)

     Join:
-        On joining the new node will check the successor to see if they had any keys related to its space.
-If yes, PUT them back to the joined node and remove the keys from the successor.
+        On joining, the new node will check the successors (clockwise Up to 3) to see if they had any "related keys" to its space.
+Once it found a successor, it will stop.
+Next, the successor will PUT all the related keys back to the joined node and remove the related keys from the successor (if a SUCCESS reply is received from the joined node.

+        Definition: "related keys" are the ones that hash to node id that is less than the successor node ideor more than the id of the joined node.
+This would cover the whole upper between joined node and the successor

 #######################
 ## User menu